Okeoma/NLP-Product/README.md

 ## Installation
 **To run the application, follow the steps below.**
 It is expected that python is already installed on your system (Minimum Python version is 3.6.6).
--  If you are interested in running the Jupyter notebook on your local system, you can follow the next step otherwise upload the notebook files to Google Colab.
-Installing Jupyter with pip.
+-  If you are interested in running the Jupyter notebook on your local system, you can follow the below steps otherwise upload the notebook files to Google Colab. **Installing Jupyter with pip.
 Open command prompt or terminal and type the following:
 `pip3 install --upgrade pip`; to ensure that you have the current version of pip;
-`pip3 install jupyter`; to install Jupyter Notebook.
+`pip3 install jupyter`; to install Jupyter Notebook.**
 - Clone or download the repository into your system.
 - Navigate or cd into the folder containing the Jupyter notebook files 'notebook_files' in command prompt or terminal.
 - Install the required libraries needed for the application if they are not already installed (See libraries section.
 - Run the command: `jupyter notebook` or python `python -m notebook` to open the notebook in the browser.
-Select the jupyter file to see the program and to start running the application `CETM46_NLP_tasks_with_Transformers.ipynb`, 'CETM46_text_classification_bert.ipynb' and 'CETM46_text_classification_distilbert.ipynb'.
+Select the jupyter file to see the program and to start running the application 'CETM46_NLP_tasks_with_Transformers.ipynb', 'CETM46_text_classification_bert.ipynb' and 'CETM46_text_classification_distilbert.ipynb'.

 ## Libraries
 **Install the following libraries from the command prompt/terminal if not already installed or directly from the jupyter notebook cells:**